-Now, if it is about any project, presentation, or document, most of us especially rely on doc editing apps.
+If it is about any project, presentation, or document, most of us especially rely on doc editing apps.
 And Google Docs is among the most reliable ones and not to mention it is available for free.
-It offers great editing features, collaboration power, and, most importantly, you can work from any device.
+Moreover, it offers great editing features, collaboration power, and, most importantly, you can work from any device.

-However, there are still many users who don’t prefer Google Docs, as they might have different needs and expectations for their projects.
-Hence, here we will see some of the best Google Docs alternatives that are feature-rich in nature and has good collaborations and facilities.
+However, many users don’t prefer Google Docs, as they might have different needs and expectations for their projects.
+Hence, we will see some of the best Google Docs alternatives that are feature-rich and have good collaborations and facilities.

-List of Best Google Docs Alternatives You Can Use:-
+List of Best Google Docs Alternatives in 2022

 Quip is a simple and free Google Docs alternative that comes with some of the most vigorous tools and collaboration features.
-It can be a comfortable pick up if you are looking for something handier and perfectly suitable to work from a smartphone.
+It can be a comfortable pick-up if you look for something handier and perfectly suitable to work from a smartphone.

-However, it is not famous for providing advanced editing features, but you can perform most of the basics without any problem.
-Most importantly, Quip has the ability to sync with any type of device seamlessly and has extensive collaborations.
+However, it is not famous for providing advanced editing features, but you can perform most basics without any problem.
+Most importantly, Quip can sync with any device seamlessly and has extensive collaborations.

 OnlyOffice is another average alternative especially known for its basic editing tools and great collaborations.
-It is available both in paid as well as a 30 days free version.
+It is available both in paid and 30 days free versions.

 The free version is basically for personal use but will provide you with all the tools available in Google Docs.
-You can create various types of presentations, documents, etc, edit and customize them accordingly.
+You can create various presentations, documents, etc., edit and customize them accordingly.

 Above all, you can sync your OnlyOffice with any cloud storage account and effortlessly store all your projects in a single and sorted place.